えいたんごクイズ

 例文

-A gaggle of geese flew across the sky in formation.
+A gaggle of geese wandered across the field.

 The gaggle of geese made quite a noise near the pond.